 Note: International students must satisfy TOEFL score requirement (see International Students section below)

-If you have completed an advanced degree which required an entrance exam (GRE, LSAT, etc.) or if you have a cumulative undergraduate GPA of 3.3 or greater and have completed 10 years of progressive professional experience (after completion of your undergraduate degree), you may qualify for a waiver of our GMAT/GRE requirement.
+If you have completed an advanced degree which required an entrance exam (GRE, LSAT, etc.) or if you have completed 10 years of progressive professional experience (after completion of your undergraduate degree), you may qualify for a waiver of our GMAT/GRE requirement.
 Please click here for the GMAT/GRE Waiver request form.

 The admission test (GMAT or GRE) is waived for members of Beta Gamma Sigma.
 Please contact the Graduate Programs Office at firstname.lastname@example.org or 252.328.6970 for details.International Students